 When?
-The project coordinators will start to recruit research teams and peer evaluators in October 2020.
+The project coordinators recruited research teams and peer evaluators between October 2020 and December 2020.
 Research teams will analyze the data starting in January 2021.
 The overall project will last until June 2021.
 For a detailed schedule of the project, please refer to the schedule.

 Who?
 RTs consist of one or two participants.
 At least one of the members of the RT has to hold a PhD in finance or economics.
 The team should be sufficiently skilled in empirical finance, should have an understanding of market liquidity, and should be familiar with the analysis of large datasets.
 RTs need to apply to participate by filling out a brief survey about background characteristics and expertise in empirical finance and market liquidity.
 The project coordinators will decide whether the RT is sufficiently qualified to participate.
 After an RT is invited to participate, an agreement is signed where the project coordinators pledge to ensure anonymity (i.e., not revealing the identity of RTs and peer evaluators to anyone outside the project coordination team and the external researchers evaluating the short papers) and RTs promise to honor the non-disclosure agreement (NDA), to keep their analysis and report and all data pertaining to the project confidential, and to delete data within one year after receiving the data and send a confirmation email when done.
 Peer evaluators will also have to honor the NDA.

 Contact.
 In case you have any questions, please contact the project coordinators via firstname.lastname@example.org.